'C' in Congress stands for cunning: Mayawati | Politics

 Bahujan Samaj Party chief Mayawati on Sunday hit out at the Congress for accusing her party of having a tacit understanding with the BJP, saying the 'C' in its name stands for ''cunning''.

+She was reacting to a tweet posted by the Congress' Uttar Pradesh unit late on Saturday night wherein it said, ''The B in BSP stands for BJP''.

-Reacting to her remarks, UP Congress spokesperson Ashok Singh said every voter in Uttar Pradesh is saying that the BSP is the spokesperson of the BJP and Mayawati should ''accept this truth''.
+In response to Mayawati's tweets, UP Congress spokesperson Ashok Singh said every voter in Uttar Pradesh is saying that the BSP is the spokesperson of the BJP and Mayawati should ''accept this truth''.

 In the past, both the BSP and the Congress have accused each other of having a tacit understanding with the ruling BJP.